haowangtaka/bis620.2023/README.md

 with potential applications extending to the optimization of research and development trajectories in healthcare.

+Note that before adding clinical_shinyapp.R, our coverage is 81%.

 ## Installation

 You can install the development version of bis620.2023 from